ginstrom/paladin-novel/manuscript/chapter-02.md

 Then Gond and Jord were up and over.
 Cold water hit him like a physical blow, driving the air from his lungs.
 Almost before they hit the water, a crossbow string sang.
 Jord jerked, the bolt sprouting from his chest like a deadly flower.
 His eyes went wide, then dim.
 Slowly he began to sink, still chained to Gond's wrist.

 Gond felt himself borne down by the bulk of the big man.
+The salt water burned his eyes and nose as he fought against Jord's dead weight.
 Quickly, he brought his blade down on Jord's wrist.
-Sawing desparately through sinew and bone, at last the hand was severed .
-Lungs bursting, he struggled to reach the surface.
-Gond's dagger tumbled away into darkness as he swam upward.
+Sawing desperately through sinew and bone, the water around them turning dark with blood.
+At last the hand was severed.
+Lungs bursting, pressure crushing his chest like iron bands, he struggled to reach the surface.
+His short sword tumbled away into the black depths as he clawed upward through the freezing water.

-Gond's head broke the surface and he took a gasping breath of cold air.
-Around him, other bodies splashed into the waves.
-Some went under immediately, dragged down by iron weights.
-Others surfaced, gasping and flailing.
-Bolts were striking the water all around the fleeing slaves.
-He saw the woman who had been singing a lullaby struck in front of him and sink immediately, the dark ocean seeming to swallow her.
+Gond's head broke the surface and he took a gasping breath of cold air that tasted of salt and freedom.
+Around him, other bodies splashed into the waves—some went under immediately, dragged down by iron weights, their final gasps lost beneath the surface.
+Others surfaced, gasping and flailing, arms thrashing desperately against the pull of the sea.
+Crossbow bolts hissed through the air and struck the water all around the fleeing slaves with sharp splashes.
+He saw the woman who had been singing a lullaby struck in front of him, her eyes wide with shock before she sank immediately, the dark ocean swallowing her without a sound.

 Twenty yards ahead, Pell and Sim swam with steady strokes, still chained together but moving as if they'd practiced the maneuver.
 Their coordination spoke of quick thinking and natural teamwork.